ONE DAY IN TAKAYAMA, JAPAN

 An alleyway of dark brown wooden traditional Japanese style houses.
 Some have a pot of green plants in front of their door.

 The Old Town District is only 10 minutes of a walk from Takayama Station, and there are local buses as well.
 Or you can book a rickshaw ride, i.e. a person will pull you while you sit and relax inside a carriage!
-The cost is „7,000 for 30 minutes (based on two people).
+The cost is ¥4,000 for 20 minutes.

 Two women in traditional Japanese dress are sitting in a carriage, with their legs being covered by a red blanket for comfort.
 A man, also dressed in traditional Japanese clothing, is wearing a black hat and will start pulling the carriage soon.
 All 3 of them are smiling!